 - You have an FHA loan and pay mortgage insurance: Switching from an FHA to a conventional loan gives you the opportunity to remove mortgage insurance (MIP).
 With a conventional loan, you can eventually drop the mortgage insurance once you’ve paid down the loan to a certain amount (usually about 78% of the value of the home loan).
 If you still need mortgage insurance when refinancing your mortgage, it’s typically cheaper with a conventional loan.

 - You want to change your loan term: This is a great way to get out of debt earlier if you’re refinancing from a 30-year to a 20-year, or even 15-year mortgage.
 Shortening your loan term may raise your monthly mortgage payment, but it will pay off long-term with less going toward interest on the loan.
 For example, a 15-year refinance loan is a good option if you want to get a lower rate to pay off your mortgage quicker and become debt-free.
-If interest rates are low, you could potentially save tens of thousands of dollars over the course of the loan by refinancing to that lower rate.
+When interest rates are low, you could potentially save tens of thousands of dollars over the course of the loan by refinancing to that lower rate.

 - You want to stay in your home but need to make some updates: If you’re looking to make some upgrades to your current home, it’s good to look at all your options.
 With this option, your refinanced loan will be for a greater amount than your existing home loan, and you receive the difference between the two.